Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <ul>
 <li>

-If an initializer isn’t large enongh to fill a multidimensional array, the remaining elements are given the value 0.
+If an initializer isn't large enongh to fill a multidimensional array, the remaining elements are given the value 0.
 For example, the following initializer fills only the first three rows of `m`: the last two rows will contain zeros:

 ```C
 int m[5][9] = {{1, 1, 1, 1, 1, 0, 1, 1, 1},